Ships rescue some 730 migrants in Mediterranean

-MADRID/MILAN Humanitarian ships picked up about 730 migrants on Sunday from rubber and wooden boats in the Mediterranean, adding to a lengthening list of rescue operations in recent days.
+MADRID/MILAN (Reuters) - Humanitarian ships picked up about 730 migrants on Sunday from rubber and wooden boats in the Mediterranean, adding to a lengthening list of rescue operations in recent days.

 The migrants were picked up in seven separate rescue operations aboard three dinghies and four wooden craft, Italy's coastguard said on Sunday.